 Voter Guide

 Find Your Races

 The nine council members are elected three each from three wards on a non-partisan ballot; they receive a stipend of $120 maximum each day for meetings they attend, with no offices or benefits.
-Three each from three wards are elected.
 They serve four-year terms with no term limits; expiration years are staggered.
-Vote for 2 for two vacancies in Ward 1.
-They are listed below with candidates for the same ward together, in alphabetical order.
-Winners will join sitting council member Micah Richardson in representing Ward 1.
+There is one expiring term in Ward 1.
+The top two candidates for Ward 1 will advance to the General Election and in the Primary, you will vote for 2 for the one vacancy in Ward 1.
+The winner in the General Election will join sitting council members Sharon Cumbie and William Bowling in representing Ward 1.

+Voter Guide